TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 ## Adventure hook

-The characters start their adventure awaiting a meeting with .
-They start in the elven village of Aymeluma.
+The characters start their adventure awaiting a meeting with Lady Alymir Glynlamin.
+The party will start in the elven village of Aymeluma.

-> You have been invited to
+> You have been invited to meet Lady Alymir Glynlamin who is concerned
+> about recent wolf attacks in her village of Aymeluma.
+You have each
+> travelled there.
+It's one hour before the meeting is planned.

+Start the [wolf attack event].

 [lonely tower]: ../chapter-lonely-tower/
+[wolf attack event]: ../chapter-aymeluma/#wolf-attack